Trigger (guitar)

-Trigger is the Martin N-20 nylon-string classical acoustic guitar used by country music singer-songwriter Willie Nelson.
+Trigger is a modified Martin N-20 nylon-string classical acoustic guitar used by country music singer-songwriter Willie Nelson.
 Early in his career, Nelson tested several guitars by different companies.
 After his Baldwin guitar was damaged in 1969, he purchased the Martin guitar, but retained the electrical components from the Baldwin guitar.

-Nelson based his desired style on Django Reinhardt's playing and guitar sound.
 He opted to amplify the acoustic guitar, resulting in his signature sound.

 Background

-As Nelson was an RCA Records artist, several guitar manufacturers would either loan or gift him their instruments to test them.
-Earlier in his career, Nelson played instruments of the Fender Musical Instruments Corporation, with models including the Telecaster, Jaguar, and Jazzmaster.
-Nelson later moved on to Gibson Guitars.
-In 1969, before a concert at Panamerican Ballroom near Houston, Texas, Baldwin Company gave Nelson the 800C Classical Acoustic-Electric Guitar model with a Prismatone pickup and an amplifier to test.
+As Nelson was an RCA Records artist, several guitar manufacturers would either loan or give him their instruments to test them.
+Earlier in his career, Nelson played instruments of the Fender Musical Instruments Corporation, with models including the Stratocaster, Telecaster, Jaguar, and Jazzmaster.
+Nelson later moved on to Gibson guitars.
+In 1969, before a concert at Panamerican Ballroom near Houston, Texas, the Baldwin Company gave Nelson the 800C Classical Acoustic-Electric Guitar model with a Prismatone pickup and an amplifier to test.